aditya-raghavan/webstack/README.md

 # webstack
-Celluloid - An web development university project.
+Celluloid - A web development university project.
 An IMDB clone.